All Episodes

 How are you?

-And so what is first you guys now are coming under fire, and I saw Brian kill me the other day.
+So what is the you guys now are coming under fire and I saw Brian Killmey the other day and you know Brian's been at this a long time and I was surprised.

-He's like, I don't understand why people are coming after us, and I kind of laughed because I don't think there's a day that goes by that I don't have you know somebody firing something at my head.
+And I kind of laughed because I don't think there's a day that goes by that I don't have somebody firing something at my head.

-Yeah, I mean we are getting it from every angle, but I will say I'm from the South.
+Yeah, I mean, we are getting it from every angle, but I will say I'm from the South.

 I grew up in a Christian home.

-So I come from a place, I represent the South, I represent the flyover states, the Midwest, and I feel like this president is the voice for so many people.
+I represent the flyover states, the Midwest, and I feel like this president is the voice for so many people.

-And you know, it's easy for us as journalists who live in New York City or journalists that live in Hollywood to put it down, but they don't know the rest of the country.
+And, you know, it's easy for us as journalists who live in New York City or journalists that live in Hollywood to put it down, but they don't know the rest of the country.

 I mean, I have so many friends that have said, I'm glad President Trump said what he said.